 Manuscripts judged to be of potential interest to our readership are sent for an Associate Editor who will assign the reviewers, typically two or three, but sometimes more if special advice is needed.
 The editor then makes a decision based on the reviewers' advice.
 There are four possible editorial decisions for a proposed manuscript:

-• Major Review: The manuscript is somewhat flawed but has enough potential to warrant a revision.
-The resubmitted manuscript should be significantly improved, considering the comments from the previous review round.
+- Major Review: The manuscript is somewhat flawed but has enough potential to warrant a revision.
+Considering the comments from the previous review round, the resubmitted manuscript should be significantly improved.
 The maximum number of permitted resubmissions after a Major Revision decision is two (2).
 The deadline for a major review is 90 days.
 If the resubmission is made after the deadline established by the Editor, it will be treated as a new submission.

 Reviewers are welcome to recommend a particular course of action, but they should bear in mind that the other reviewers of a particular paper may have different technical expertise and viewpoint, and the editors may have to decide based on conflicting advice.
 The most useful reports, therefore, provide the editors with the information on which a decision should be based.
 Setting out the arguments for and against publication is often more helpful to the editors than a direct recommendation one way or the other.